 Disable all: Disable a CI type and all of its child types and prevent users from creating instances of these types.

-Out-of-the-box CI types cannot be moved or removed; however, custom CI types you have created have additional options.
+Out-of-the-box CI types cannot be moved or removed; however, there are additional options for custom CI types you created.

 Remove: Delete a CI type from the hierarchy.This action cannot be undone.
 If data is associated with the CI type you wish to delete, you will be prompted to first delete the data.
 You can only delete a CI type if associated data has been deleted.